merge-api/merge-hris-javascript/docs/EmployeesApi.md

 let opts = {
   'expand': employments,home_location,work_location,manager,team,company, // String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
   'includeRemoteData': true, // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
-  'includeSensitiveFields': true // Boolean | Whether to include sensetive fields (such as social security numbers) in the response.
+  'includeSensitiveFields': true // Boolean | Whether to include sensitive fields (such as social security numbers) in the response.
 };
 apiInstance.employeesRetrieve(xAccountToken, id, opts, (error, data, response) => {
   if (error) {